peterjc/peterjc.github.io/wiki/SeqIO.md

 ```

 Notice that this file contains six records.
 Now instead of printing the
-records, let's pass the SeqRecord iterator to the **write** function, to
+records, let's pass the SeqRecord iterator to the **Bio.SeqIO.write()**
-turn this GenBank file into a Fasta file:
+function, to turn this GenBank file into a Fasta file:

 ``` Python
 from Bio import SeqIO